marilynsaravia/marilynsaravia/README.md

 # 👋 ¡Hi, Welcome!

- #### I'm Marilyn, a recently graduated Web Application Developer.
-Here you can find information about the technologies I use and how to contact me.
+ #### I'm Marilyn, a Frontend Developer focused on building clean and functional web interfaces.
+Here you can find my projects, the technologies I work with, and how to contact me.

 ### Technologies